ofiwg/ofi-guide/OFIGuide.md

 ## Advantages

 The socket API has two significant advantages.
 First, it is available on a wide variety of operating systems and platforms, and works over the vast majority of available networking hardware.
 It is easily the de facto networking API.
+This by itself makes appealing to use.

 The second key advantage is that it is relatively easy to program to.
 The importance of this should not be overlooked.
 Networking APIs that offer access to higher performing features, but are difficult to program to correctly or well, often result in lower application performance.
 This is not unlike coding an application in a higher-level language such as C or C++, versus assembly.
-Although writing directly to assembly language gives the illusion of being better performing, for the vast majority of developers, their applications will perform better if written in C or C++, and using an optimized compiler.
+Although writing directly to assembly language offers the promise of being better performing, for the vast majority of developers, their applications will perform better if written in C or C++, and using an optimized compiler.
+Applications should have a clear need for high-performance networking to select a socket API alternative.

 ## Disadvantages

+When considering the problems with the socket API, we limit our discussion to the two most common sockets types: streaming (TCP) and datagram (UDP).

+Most applications require that network data be sent reliably.
+This invariably means using a connection-oriented TCP socket.
+TCP sockets transfer data as a stream of bytes.
+However, many applications operate on messages.
+The result is that applications often insert headers that are simply used to convert to/from a byte stream.
+These headers consume additional network bandwidth and processing.
+The streaming nature of the interface also results in the application using loops as shown in the examples above to send and receive larger messsages.
+The complexity of those loops can be significant if the application is managing sockets to hundreds or thousands of peers.

+Another issue highlighted by the above examples deals with the asynchronous nature of network traffic.
+When using a reliable transport, it is not enough to place an application's data onto the network.
+If the network is busy, it could drop the packet, or the data could become corrupted during a transfer.
+The data must be kept until it has been acknowledged by the peer, so that it can be resent if needed.
+The socket API is defined such that the application owns the contents of its memory buffers after a socket call returns.

 # High-Performance Networking
 ## Avoiding Memory Copies